'Filth Elder' John Waters Says There Are Still 'Plenty Of Rules' Left To Break

 On collecting unusual contemporary art

-I bought a painting — if you could call it that — by Karin Sander, a German artist I like, and what she did she has never touched this painting or seen it.
+I bought a painting — if you could call it that — by Karin Sander, a German artist I like, and what she did, she has never touched this painting or seen it.
 She gave her American art dealer a blank canvas, and told him to leave it outside in the Hamptons until it got mold all over it.
 And then the mold dried in kind of a beautiful way.
 It looks like a Robert Ryman white painting.
 But then the dealer said, "I can't bring it in the gallery.
 And if you want to buy it, I have to get it treated."
 So he got it treated, and then for me to buy it, which I did, I thought, "Isn't this great?
 If I don't have it treated it could wreck my house.
 It could make me sick.
 It could maybe kill my guests.
 It might disappear one day.
 It's ugly, and it's really expensive.
 And this is perfect!
 This is the perfect contemporary art!" ...
 It hasn't spread.
 None of my guests have been rushed to the hospital from it.
 But I liked the idea that it's a dangerous painting.

 On his plans to be buried in Baltimore, in the same cemetery as his friends